gregjoy1/redical/.planning/PROJECT.md

 ## What This Is

-RediCal is a Redis module that stores iCalendar data as a native Redis type.
-This milestone adds a fast-path RDB serialization strategy so that RDB persistence within the same build version is dramatically faster, while maintaining full backward compatibility with the existing iCal string-based approach across version boundaries.
+RediCal is a Redis module that stores iCalendar data as a native Redis type. v1.0 added a fast-path RDB serialization strategy: same-version deployments use direct bincode deserialization of `Calendar`, while cross-version loads fall back safely to the existing iCal string-based approach via `RDBCalendar`.

 ## Core Value